rackerlabs/design-system/_docs/style/focus-states.md

 ### Focusable child elements

-There are some instances in which a user can set focus on the child emement of focusable parent element without that parent losing focus.
+There are some instances in which a user can set focus on the child emement of a focusable parent element and that parent does not lose focus.

 Using the search input as an example, the clear button (child) takes on a dotted, 2px rounded border with the standard Cyan 700 focus color.